How accurate are my results?

 Will my results be inaccurate if I collect my sample incorrectly?

-In short, no. As long as you follow the instructions in your kit, your results will be accurate.
-If you squeeze your finger too hard while collecting the sample, the blood may haemolyse in the collection tube, meaning your red blood cells rupture.
-If this happens, we won’t be able to analyse your sample and we’ll send you a free replacement kit.
+In short, no. Follow the instructions in your kit and you won’t have a problem.
+It’s rare, but some people squeeze their finger very hard when collecting the sample which causes red blood cells to rupture (haemolyse).
+If this happens to you, we won’t be able to test your sample but we’ll send you a free replacement kit.

 Will my results be inaccurate if the sample is delayed in the post?

-Our collection tubes contain additives which help to preserve and stabilise your sample as it makes its way to our lab.
-This is suitable for the amount of time it would typically take to arrive in the post.
-Postal delays can happen, and in the case where your sample was delayed to the point where it was no longer suitable, the lab will inform us and we will send a free replacement kit.
-There are some biomarkers which are known to change in the time between being collected and tested and so we do not offer tests that include these.
+Our collection tubes contain additives which preserve and stabilise your sample as it makes its way to our lab.
+Sometimes postal delays happen and if your sample has been delayed too long the lab will let us know.
+We’ll then send you a free replacement kit.
+Some biomarkers change in the time between being collected and tested, we don’t offer any of these tests.